 If your dog has dry flaky skin and is losing hair, it’s important to find out why.
 If they seem otherwise healthy and aren’t irritated by their skin you can try a few things at home to help the problem.

 A logical first step is to address the nutrition your dog is getting by switching to a limited ingredient diet that’s high in protein and low in carbohydrates as it’s likely that your dog is having a reaction to an ingredient in their current diet.
-You can also supplement with essential fatty acids which are commonly included in skin supplements for dogs.
+You can also supplement with essential fatty acids (such as flaxseed oil and cod liver oil) which are commonly included in skin supplements for dogs.
 It’s always smart to check in with your veterinarian or a nutritionist before introducing any supplements to your dog.

 Make sure that your dog is up to date with parasite treatment.
 Only buy this from a reputable source and weigh your dog to ensure that you are dosing properly.